 Extinguishing a Fire

-Fire sprinkler and fire suppression systems activate when heat, smoke, or both are detected.
+When fire sprinkler and fire suppression systems detect heat, smoke, or both they activate.
 Fire sprinkler systems use water to extinguish or control flames and minimize the spread of a fire until firefighters arrive.
-The most common fire suppression systems use chemical, gaseous or foam agents to suppress a fire.
+Whereas the most common fire suppression systems use chemical, gaseous or foam agents to suppress a fire.

 Fire Sprinkler and Fire Suppression Applications

-Fire sprinkler systems are typically used for everyday applications and reduce property damage caused by a fire.
-They’re used in facilities where the hazard or type of fire can be contained by water.
+Fire sprinkler systems are ideal for everyday applications and to reduce property damage caused by a fire.
+When water can contain the specific type of fire facilities use fire sprinklers.
 In certain instances, a fire suppression system is the only option to extinguish a fire.
 It’s also a viable option in cases where water would cause irreparable damage to the property its intended to protect.

 Common Types of Suppression Systems and Applications